Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </div>
 <div class="QandA_question">

 Q: The `\t` escape is supposed to cause `printf` to advance to the next tab stop.
-How do I know how far apart tab stops are? [p.
-41]
+How do I know how far apart tab stops are?

 </div>
 <div class="QandA_answer">